 Lattice boom cranes incorporate crawler cranes and are self-propelled on tracks; they are generally transported to the site and set up on-site to suit the project-specific needs.

 The big difference between slewing and non-slewing cranes lies in the ability to rotate the boom or jib.
-Non-slewing cranes have a fixed base and are sometimes referred to as a pick and carry cranes, as they can easily transport loads across your worksite.
+Non-slewing cranes have a fixed base and are sometimes referred to as pick and carry cranes, as they can easily transport loads across your worksite.

 Slewing mobile crane training